patrick-kidger/equinox/docs/all-of-equinox.md

 **Create a model**

-Start off by creating a model just like normal, but with some arbitrary Python objects as part of its parameterisation.
+Start off by creating a model just like normal, now with some arbitrary Python objects as part of its parameterisation.
 In this case, we have `jax.nn.relu`, which is a Python function.

 ```python
 import equinox as eqx